ctrlaltdeleon/infinitygauntlet/journal/journal-2021.md

 # April 1 2021

-- In `Git`, how do you rename a local branch that you're on?
+- In `Git`, how does one rename a local branch that you're on?
   - `git branch -m %NEW-BRANCH-NAME%`
   - On Windows: `git branch -M %NEW-BRANCH-NAME%`
 - Full ACAT request from Robinhood to Public.